-For those struggling with alcoholism, severe drinking problems, and the general unmanageability caused by an alcohol addiction, GateHouse treatment centers offers a way out.
+For those struggling with alcoholism, severe drinking problems, and the general unmanageability caused by alcohol addiction, GateHouse treatment centers offers a way out.
 You can stop drinking and find a new way of life.
 Getting sober is possible, and GateHouse is ready to stand by your side.
 For adults who are ready to overcome their alcoholism, we offer a personal approach to alcohol addiction treatment that is based on proved alcoholism treatment methodologies and your unique experiences.

-We offer participate in recovery by promoting personal responsibility, accountability, and giving you the tools needed to build a strong recovery.
+We offer participation in recovery by promoting personal responsibility, accountability, and giving you the tools needed to build a strong recovery.
 We are personally invested in each and every one of our clients’ recovery processes, and putting people first has always been the bedrock of our treatment philosophy.
 End the insanity of doing the same thing over and over, reach out today, and find out how GateHouse can help you live a life worth living.

 What is Alcoholism & Alcohol Addiction?

 Alcohol is classified as a drug, it falls under the category of depressant drugs, meaning it slows down vital functions.
 Drinking in moderation and signs of alcoholism are two very different things.
 Realizing when you or a loved one has an alcohol abuse problem is hard to face sometimes since alcohol is a legal drug, if you or a loved one think you may be suffering from alcoholism, there are alcohol treatment centers available to help.
 If you think you may be an alcoholic read more here.

 Alcohol addiction can be crippling to your life and can occur even after years of regular drinking or have had normal experiences with alcohol.
-Alcohol is the one of the most widely abused drugs across the country.
+Alcohol is one of the most widely abused drugs across the country.
 Repeated abuse of alcohol even in binge drinking can result in alcohol withdrawal which can be fatal, all detoxification from alcohol should be monitored by a medical professional, there are many alcohol detox programs available for those struggling with alcohol abuse disorders.